 Short-Term Municipal Bonds

-Municipal bonds (AKA munis) are similar to government-backed bonds, but the “government” is a county, municipality, or state.
-Although they’re still fairly low risk, they aren’t as secure as T-bills, T-notes, and TIPS.
+Municipal bonds (AKA “munis”) are similar to government-backed bonds, but the “government” is a county, municipality, or state.
+Although less “risky” than some investments, they aren’t as secure as T-bills, T-notes, and TIPS.

 One of the major benefits of munis is that the interest you earn on them is usually exempt from federal tax, and often from state tax, as well.
 Less money in the tax man’s pocket is more money in yours, and that’s always a win.